There’s nothing quite like the feeling of sharing a winter night with friends around a fire pit.

 Any fire needs fuel, and your fire pit is no exception.
 In order to get the most out of it, you will want to make sure to use fuel which is highly efficient in the way it burns and gives off heat.

 Wood-burning fires are a popular choice here.
 There are many reasons for this.
 For one thing, there’s just something nice and homey about a wood fire.
 For another reason, wood is a cheap natural resource, and burns reasonably efficiently.
+It can even burn so hot that the fire pit doesn’t produce much ambient smoke, creating smokeless fire pits.

 You can also adjust the BTU output by simply adding to or reducing the amount of fuel!